 Head Coach Greg Stewart

 In 2011 Stewart was named NAIA Coach of the Year, the first Cascade Collegiate Conference school coach to be honored as the NAIA softball coach of the year.
 Stewart and his 2011 staff were also named the 2011 NFCA NAIA National Coaching Staff of the Year.
-Stewart was a Region I Coach of the Year in 2006 and 2008 and earned Cascade Collegiate Conference Coach of the Year in 2005, 2006, 2008, 2011 and 2012 after winning both the CCC and regular season tournament titles.
+Stewart was a Region I Coach of the Year in 2006 and 2008 and earned Cascade Collegiate Conference Coach of the Year in 2005, 2006, 2008, 2011 and 2012.

-Stewart led the Owls to just their third national championship event ending the season ranked No. 10 in the final NAIA Coaches’ Top 25 poll.
-Stewart's 2011Oregon Tech team became the first team in the CCC to win the national championship in the 31-year history of the event.
+In 2012, Stewart led the Owls to just their third national championship event ending the season ranked No. 10 in the final NAIA Coaches’ Top 25 poll.
+Stewart's 2011Oregon Tech team became the first team in the CCC to win the softball national championship in the 31-year history of the event.